brucefan1983/GPUMD/doc/nep/input_files/train_test_xyz.rst

 * Length and position are expected in units of Ångstrom.
 * The energy is expected  in units of eV.
 * Forces are expected in units of eV/Å.
-* Virials are expected in units of eV (such that th virial divided by the volume yields the stress).
+* Virials are expected in units of eV (such that the virial divided by the volume yields the stress).
 * Dipole and polarizability can be in arbitrary units (such as the Hartree atomic units) as liked (and remembered) by the user.

 Tips